 - Accept—Experiencing difficulty at this time of year is real.
 Don’t try to push it down or act like it doesn’t matter.
 Remind yourself that it’s a season, and this difficulty will wane.

 - Manage—Keep a realistic leash on your expectations for this season.
-We all know this year is different.
 Movies, songs, and even romanticized memories can paint an unrealistic picture of the holidays and leave you feeling even worse.

 - Don’t Anesthetize—Numbing emotional distress with drugs, alcohol, or sweets creates more depression and can potentially promote an unhealthy addiction.